 - Safety recommendations are made to help ensure everyone is SAFE at home.

-Do you use positive reinforcement?
+Do you use positive reinforcement even for behavioral issues?

 Does positive reinforcement actually work?